 \subsection{Models}

-Our full-size models include the encoder transformers BERT, SciBERT \cite{beltagy2019scibert}, and RoBERTa \cite{liu2019roberta}.
+Our full-size models include the encoder transformers BERT, SciBERT \citep{beltagy2019scibert}, RoBERTa \citep{liu2019roberta}, and DeBERTa \citep{he2020deberta}.
+We also experiment with the encoder-decoder T5 model \citep{raffel2019exploring}.
 We selected these architectures since they are widely-used pretrained transformers across a variety of tasks in different domains.
-We experiment with multiple sizes of these models including distilled \cite{sanh2019distilbert,wang2020minilm, wang2021minilmv2}, base, and large to gauge the effectiveness of recycled embeddings with an increase in the network size.
+We experiment with multiple sizes of these models, including distilled \citep{sanh2019distilbert,wang2020minilm, wang2021minilmv2}, base, and large variants, to gauge the effectiveness of recycled embeddings with an increase in the network size.

-To investigate the effectiveness of layer recycling, we tested several reduced models in which we cached to reduce 50\% of the layers (e.g., caching layer 12 in RoBERTa-large and layer 6 in BERT-base).\footnote{We also consider 25\% and 75\% reduced models in \autoref{sec:experimental_setup}} We compared each reduced model to its fully fine-tuned counterpart across the text classification, NER, and QA tasks.
-The hyperparameters for our models and hardware details are specified in \autoref{sec:experimental_setup}.
+To investigate the effectiveness of layer recycling, we test several reduced models in which we use caching to reduce 50\% of the layers (e.g., caching layer 12 in RoBERTa-large and layer 6 in BERT-base).\footnote{We note that for the encoder-decoder model T5, we consider caching only the middle layer of the {\em encoder}, which means that the speedups for this model will be smaller than (approximately half of) that of the other models we evaluate.
+We also consider 25\% and 75\% reduced models in \autoref{sec:experimental_setup}.} We compare each reduced model to its fully fine-tuned counterpart across the text classification, NER, and QA tasks.
+The hardware details and hyperparameters for our models are specified in \autoref{sec:experimental_setup}.